MangoAutomation/script-examples/create_event_detectors/Event-detector-handlers_to_link/README.md

 Used to edit a group of even detectors.
 The **edit\_event\_detectors.js** script requires a CSV file to be present in the file stores named **event-detectors-to-edit.csv** with the following structure:

-**eventDetectorId, eventDetectorXid, detectorType, newDetectorName, newLimit, newAlarmLevel, handlers\_to\_link, handlers\_to\_remove** any, other, column, can, be, present, but will, be, ignored
+**eventDetectorId, eventDetectorXid, detectorType, newDetectorName, newAlarmLevel  newLimit, newStateValues,newStateInverted,newDuration,newDurationType"handlers\_to\_link, handlers\_to\_remove,dataPointType** any, other, column, can, be, present, but will, be, ignored

 - **eventDetectorId** (prefilled by the SQL query, not editable) is the event detector **NUMERIC** id.
 - **eventDetectorXid** (prefilled by the SQL query, not editable) is the event detector **ALPHANUMERIC** XId.
 - **detectorType (**prefilled by the SQL query, not editable**)** LOW\_LIMIT or HIGH\_LIMIT or MULTISTATE\_STATE or BINARY\_STATE
 - **newDetectorName** **(used defined)** a name to identify the detector.
-- **newLimit** **(user defined) NUMERIC** value to trigger the event detector.
 - **newAlarmLevel** **(user defined)** valid levels: NONE, INFORMATION, IMPORTANT, WARNING, URGENT, CRITICAL, LIFE\_SAFETY, DO\_NOT\_LOG, IGNORE
-- **All the columns right to the alarmLevel are only informational for the user and will be ignored by the script.**
+- **stateValues** Sets the state value(s) for MULTISTATE\_STATE & BINARY\_STATE event detectors.
+If listing more than 1 state value, use a delimiter symbol ";, \*, ||", please do not use comma delimiter.
+It will break the CSV file format.
+--**stateInverted** is true or false for MULTISTATE\_STATE & BINARY\_STATE
 - **newDuration** Is integer value to represent duration run event.
 - **newDurationType** Is a integer the represent interval value ***1 =  SECONDS, 2 = MINUTES ,3 = HOURS, 4 = DAYS.***
 - **Handlers\_to\_link** Links event handlers to the event detector that were not already linked to this detector.
 This can be a list of event handler IDs, delimited with a custom symbol ";, \*, ||", please do not use comma delimiter.
 It will break the CSV file format.
 - **Handlers\_to\_remove** Unlinks event handlers from the event detector if they were previously linked to this detector.
 This can be a list of event handler IDs, delimited with a custom symbol ";, \*, ||", please do not use comma delimiter.
 It will break the CSV file format.

-- **stateValues** Links  from the event detector were not in the original, they are delimited for a customs symbol ";, \*, ||", please do not use comma delimiter.
-It will break the CSV file format.
+- **All the columns right to the alarmLevel are only informational for the user and will be ignored by the script.**

 This script will: